The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Introduction

 \paragraph{Fourier Analysis for Quantum Channels} The technical core of our lower bound is a quantum communication complexity bound for a sequential one-way communication problem (originally introduced in~\cite{KK19} in the classical setting), in which the first player sends a message to the second player, the second to the third, and so on.
-Our bound is based on a novel application of \emph{Boolean Fourier analysis} (for a general overview of Boolean Fourier analysis, see~\cite{O14}).
+Our bound for this problem is based on a novel application of \emph{Boolean Fourier analysis}\footnote{For a general overview of Boolean Fourier analysis, see~\cite{O14}.}---in particular, we prove that a key inequality associated with this problem, analyzed in~\cite{KK19} for the classical case, is preserved even in the presence of quantum communication.

 The application of Boolean Fourier Analysis to two-player one-way communication problems in the classical setting goes back to~\cite{GKKRd07}, in which it was used to prove lower bounds for the Boolean Hidden Matching problem (and its application to communication complexity more generally goes back further, e.g.~\cite{R95,K07}).
 This problem, and its generalization in the Boolean Hidden Hypermatching problem (analyzed in~\cite{VY11}), are the main route by which Fourier analysis has contributed to lower bounds for streaming algorithms.